Bryan Reynolds Player Props: Pirates vs. Diamondbacks

 Bryan Reynolds At The Plate

-- Reynolds leads Pittsburgh in slugging percentage (.459) thanks to 32 extra-base hits.
+- Reynolds leads Pittsburgh with a slugging percentage of .452, fueled by 32 extra-base hits.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.